Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Responsible consumption

-In the context of climate change, biodiversity loss, and social inequality, this concept plays a strategic role within the circular economy, public policies, and international commitments such as the Sustainable Development Goals (SDGs).
+In a context of climate change, biodiversity loss and social inequality, responsible consumption plays a strategic role within the circular economy, public policy and international commitments such as the Sustainable Development Goals (SDGs).

 Definition

-Responsible consumption means making purchasing and usage decisions that minimise negative impacts on the environment, respect workers’ rights, and promote balanced economic development.
+Responsible consumption means making purchasing and usage decisions that minimise negative impacts on the environment, respect workers' rights and support balanced economic development.
+It rests on three dimensions:

 Principles of responsible consumption

-- Transparency: demand clear information about origin, processes, and production conditions.
+• Demand transparency: ask for clear information about origin, processes and production conditions.

-- Solidarity: support local businesses and projects with positive social impact.
+• Show solidarity: support local businesses and projects with a positive social impact.

-- For citizens: fosters healthy habits, savings, and alignment with ethical values.
+• For citizens: it fosters healthier habits, savings and alignment with personal values.

-- For businesses: creates opportunities for innovation and brand differentiation.
+• For businesses: it creates opportunities for innovation and brand differentiation.

-- For governments: essential for sustainability strategies and emission-reduction policies.
+• For governments: it is essential for sustainability strategies and emission-reduction policies.

-- For the SDGs: especially SDG 12, Responsible Consumption and Production.
+• For the SDGs: it underpins SDG 12, Responsible Consumption and Production.

 Regulation and reference frameworks

-- Spanish Circular Economy Strategy (España Circular 2030).
+• The Spanish Circular Economy Strategy (Espana Circular 2030).

-- Law 7/2022 on waste and contaminated soils for a circular economy.
+• Law 7/2022 on waste and contaminated land for a circular economy.

 Examples of responsible consumption